communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

   		</tr>
   		<tr>
   			<td><strong>Content Type</strong><br /><br />
         This class allows to add new content types to Communote, for instance "Video", "Image" or "Document".
-Content types can be used in conjunction with the ContentTypeWidget to allow filtering for content types.</td>
+Content types can be used in conjunction with the <code class="highlighter-rouge">ContentTypeWidget</code> to allow filtering for content types.</td>
   			<td>ContentTypeWidgetExtension</td>
   		</tr>
   	</tbody>